Belmont Viaduct, Wellington: Steel bridge replacement

 In the early 1900s, the Wellington and Manawatu Railway Company opted to reconstruct many of its wooden bridges and viaducts.
 While the original wooden trestle structure was still suitable for use, the company decided to proceed with the replacement due to the threat of fire.

 A new steel viaduct was prefabricated in the United States by the American Bridge Company, and shipped to Wellington for installation in 1903.
 The structure was built around the original wooden structure, inside the four existing pairs of timber trestles.
 When this was completed, the plate-girder sections to carry the track were rolled out and dropped into place between the piers.
 This resulted in construction being able to proceed, without delaying rail traffic.
 A travelling gantry arrangement was erected over the track so trains could continue to pass underneath.

-Nationalization of the Wellington and Manawatu Railway Company
+Nationalisation of the Wellington and Manawatu Railway Company

-In 1908, the Wellington-Manawatu line was purchased and nationalized by the New Zealand Government and incorporated into the North Island Main Trunk by the New Zealand Railways Department.
+In 1908, the Wellington-Manawatu line was purchased and nationalised by the New Zealand Government and incorporated into the North Island Main Trunk by the New Zealand Railways Department.